 Trains, Planes, Taxis, Buses, Mopeds

-In June-July 2019 I had the opportunity to join a small group to be the first Western’s to attend a special program at a Chinese University.
-Located in the Chinese province Gansu, this University is located in the Tibetan Autonomous Prefecture Gannan, also known as Hezuo, also know as the Gateway to Tibet.
+In June-July 2019 I had the opportunity to join a small group to be the first Westerners to attend a special program at a Chinese University.
+Located in the Chinese province of Gansu, this University is located in the Tibetan Autonomous Prefecture Gannan, also known as Hezuo, also know as the Gateway to Tibet.
 The Gannan Normal University has a large Tibetan student population and we were invited to have dinner with a student’s family.
-Tibetan’s are largely nomadic, so this is how our total trek from US to Nomadic tent went:
+Tibetans are largely nomadic, so this is how our total trek from the US to the Nomadic tent went:

 And then a fun bumpy 15 minute ride on the back of a moped holding a watermelon with one hand and trying desperately not to drop it.